POL.4.0.1 FINANCE (Ratified 29.05.2023)

 If an international fee-paying student changes to a domestic student during the period of enrolment

-14 If the student changes to a domestic student after the start date of their enrolment, reasonable written notice of the change is required by the school.
+reasonable written notice of the change is required by the school.
 Unless otherwise agreed by the school, a refund will be provided less a minimum of ten weeks tuition fee and any other relevant non-fundable fees set out in this policy.
-The ten week notice period will begin the day after the date on which the school receives written notice of the student’s domestic student status.
+The ten week notice period will begin the day after the date on which the school receives written notice and evidence of the student’s domestic student status.
 As a domestic student, the student will be required to live within the school’s zone.

 If an international fee-paying student requests to transfer to another signatory: